syntasso/workshop/writing-a-promise/README.md

 ### <a name="create-resource-request">Create and submit a resource request

-You can now be able to request instances of Jenkins.
+You can now request instances of Jenkins.
 ```console
 cat > jenkins-resource-request.yaml <<EOF
 apiVersion: promise.example.com/v1